kkvv24aug/lifeline/src/site/notes/V&K/Creations/Erotica/Can't Sleep.md

 Then squeezed me dry.

 I was not able to process this humongous amount of dopamine flooding inside my body.
-I focused on my duty again.
+I focused on my duty again to divert myself.
-I probably made her cum too.
+I made her cum too.
 She was shaking.
 She told me to not stop so I kept doing it.
 She came thrice in the span of 2 minutes.